raunakkumar2110/Brain-Region-Segmentation/README.md

 Following the training phase, the subsequent crucial step involves testing.
 In this testing phase, we employed a set of 3,508 original images.
 The evaluation of our model on this test set yielded the following metrics:

 `Accuracy (acc): 0.97`
+ ### To see the testing results go to Results folder.

 ## Repository Structure TELL WHAT TO RUN